 There are also robot options for making your bed and washing your windows, if you’re so inclined.

 Where you won’t find any robots helping you out — yet — is with your credit.
 Sure, a lot of financial processes are automated, like paying your bills, but you still have to check your own credit reports to see if your payments are being documented correctly, and you still have to know exactly what the different aspects of your reports mean if you want to fully understand what’s in your credit reports.
-You can get your free credit report summary, updated monthly, on Credit.com.
+You can get your free credit report summary, updated every 14 days, on Credit.com.

 More Money-Saving Reads: